|Project by MsDebbieP||posted 1420 days ago||3620 views||5 times favorited||76 comments|

 I blogged the creation of this sculpture.
-As I stated in the blog the project was all about “the curls” and the processed used to open up the layer of maple to show the walnut behind. (yes, it was a curling iron)
+As I stated in the blog the project was all about “the curls” and the process used to open up the layer of maple to show the walnut behind. (yes, it was a curling iron)

 Also note: no walnut was painted in the making of this Yin Yang project.